Every organization has business processes. How well these processes operate determines the efficiency of your business.

 - Process Improvement – Workflow process maps act as a guide to your own processes.
 They allow you to look at it top-down, find inefficiencies, and to correct them.

 Workflow process mapping, however, isn’t the easiest of tasks.
-It involves input from employees across all levels of the organization, sometimes even including outside consultants.
+It requires input from employees across all levels of the organization, sometimes even including outside consultants.

 At Tallyfy, we have internal process experts that help us map, improve, and optimize our workflow processes.
 Here’s how we approach workflow process mapping…